Joel Madden

-Joel Rueben Madden (né Combs; March 11, 1979) is an American singer, best known as the lead vocalist for the rock band Good Charlotte.
+Joel Rueben Madden (né Combs; born March 11, 1979) is an American singer, best known as the lead vocalist for the rock band Good Charlotte.
 He is also part of the pop rock collaboration the Madden Brothers with his identical twin brother Benji Madden.

 Early life

-Joel Rueben Combs was born on March 11, 1979, in Waldorf, Maryland, to Robin Madden and Roger Combs.
+Joel Rueben Combs was born in Waldorf, Maryland on March 11, 1979, to Robin Madden and Roger Combs (d.
+2019).
 He has an identical twin, Benji Madden, who plays guitar and sings backing vocals in their band, Good Charlotte.
 He also has an older brother named Josh Madden who also works in the music industry, and a younger sister named Sarah Madden.
 Madden attended La Plata High School in La Plata, Maryland.

 Career

 Good Charlotte

 In 1995, at the age of 16, Madden, his brother Benji, and a friend started their own band.
 The band was short-lived and the Maddens eventually recruited fellow high schoolers Paul Thomas, Aaron Escolopio, and Billy Martin to form their band Good Charlotte.
 They took the name Good Charlotte from the children's book Good Charlotte: Girls of the Good Day Orphanage by Carol Beach York.